Patrik Baboumian, a record breaking European strong man, once said:

 Do you feel more satisfied by contributing to the wellness of animals than you do by the taste, convenience, cultural approval and apparent nutritional benefits of meat?

-Vegetarians (as opposed to vegans) don’t seem to struggle as much for convenience, taste and nutrition; although, a vegetarian’s ethical philosophy can be questioned if they eat eggs and dairy products (where calves are separated from their mothers at birth so humans can forcefully extract milk for consumption).
+Vegetarians (as opposed to vegans) don’t seem to struggle as much for convenience, taste or nutrition; although, a vegetarian’s ethical philosophy can be questioned if they eat eggs or dairy products (where calves are separated from their mothers at birth so humans can forcefully extract milk for consumption).

 Veganism seems to be the diet for the ethically driven consumer; however, convenience, cultural barriers and access to nutrients in vegan form are, in my opinion, the three major reasons why many people do not chose a vegan lifestyle.